d0cd/vectre-riscv-analyzer/README.rst

-RISC-V Model
+Vectre RISC-V Analyer
 ============

+This tool is intended to help the user analyze RISC-V code and develop specifications for the Vectre tool.

-This is a python model of the RISC-V ISA.
-It is intended to be a resource for Python-based automated testing and verification.
+This tool also contains a python model of the RISC-V ISA.
+The model is intended to be a resource for Python-based automated testing and verification.
 It is under development and not very useful yet, but can be used to generate random assembler code.

 Documentation: https://riscv-python-model.readthedocs.io/en/latest/